johnperry-math/AoC2023/More_Detailed_Comparison.md

    --  snip
 end Common;
 ```
-Almost no executable code may take place within the specification; Ada 2022 allows only the exception of functions that return an expression: for example,
+Almost no executable code may take place within the specification, though Ada 2022 allows functions that return an expression, such as

 ```ada
 function Opposite (Left, Right : Direction) return Boolean is